Permic languages: Phonology

+Here is the vowel table used in Wiktionary:

 Morphophonology

 Noun roots in the Permic languages are predominantly monosyllabic and invariable with the canonical shape (C)VC.
-CV roots, such as Udmurt ву /vu/, Komi and Permyak ва /va/ 'water', and (C)VCC roots, such as Udmurt урт /urt/, Komi орт /ort/ 'soul', exist as well.
-In Udmurt, there are furthermore a number of bisyllabic roots, mostly of the shape (C)VCɨ.
+CV roots, such as Udmurt ву /ʋu/, Komi and Permyak ва /ʋa/ 'water', and (C)VCC roots, such as Udmurt урт /urt/, Komi орт /ort/ 'soul', exist as well.
+In Udmurt, there are furthermore a number of bisyllabic roots, mostly of the shape (C)VCɯ.

 In noun roots with certain final clusters, the second consonant surfaces only when followed with a vowel in inflected or derived forms :

 Udmurt has similar alternation for a number of other clusters of the shape voiced consonant+/m/, while Komi-Zyryan adds a number of clusters of the shape voiced consonant+/j/.